mir123/etherpad-solar/README.md

 A still experimental [Etherpad](https://github.com/ether/etherpad-lite) plugin that changes the skin variant according to the position of the sun at a given location, so you can make your skin go dark at night.

-Still in very early stages (this is my first Node project), but open to suggestions and pull requests!

 ## Requirements

 Tested with Etherpad 1.8.3 running in Node.js v12.16.3.
+Fixed bug that prevented minifying.

 ## Install

-Not yet in Etherpad plugin repository, so create an ep_solar folder manually in your node_modules and copy the contents of this repository.
 Set your position (latitude and longitude in decimal degrees, using NOAA nonstandard negative longitude for west, positive for east) in `settings.json`.
 For example:

 Mexico City: